Forensic Audio Authentication: What is It?

-Forensic audio authentication uses science to determine if an evidence audio recording presents accurate information.
-The evidence should be free from any alterations, deletions, additions, or applications of file manipulation.
+Forensic audio authentication follows scientific methodologies to test if an evidence audio recording present accurate information.
+The evidence should typically be free from any alterations, deletions, additions, or applications of file manipulation.

 File manipulation is the activity of altering analog or digital audio, images, and videos.
 Altering a recording can change the meaning of events or information within a file.